 How do I sign up for an audition?
 Do I have to be Jewish to audition?
 Do I have to be a JCC member to audition?

 Firstly, you do not have to be Jewish or a JCC member to audition!
 JCompany casts young artists regardless of religion, ethnicity, gender, sexual orientation, economic status, or community center participation!
 All we ask is that you be within the stated age range for any given class or production.

 In order to sign up for an audition, please visit the JCompany audition page at www.sdcjc.org/JCoAuds.
-Under the section for the show you are interested in, you will see two buttons: "Sign Up For an Audition Appointment" and "Audition Packet" (once available).
-Select the first button to schedule the time for your audition.
-You may also fill out the optional information on the form - should you do so, you will not need to fill out those sections of the audition packet.
+Under the section for the show you are interested in, you will see three buttons: "Sign Up For an Audition Appointment," "Online Registration" and "Audition Forms" (once available).
+Select Sign Up For an Audition Appointment to schedule the time for your audition.
+Select Online Registration to sign up for your required class and register for your audition.

-Once you have signed up for an audition appointment, you can download and print the audition packet, to get a head-start on the paperwork you will need to fill out at your audition.
+Once you have signed up and registered for an audition, you can download and print the audition packet, to get a head-start on the paperwork you will need to fill out at your audition.
 If you do not have a printer, there will be packets available in advance to pick up in the JCompany hallway of the LFJCC, or you can fill one out when you arrive on the day of your audition.